albanobrz/api-social-media-devbook/README.md

 # Social Media Devbook API

 This API was developed to practice, learn, and improve backend development skills.
-The architecture was inspired by my team's project, and it aims to replicate some of the popular functions of Twitter.
+Its a simple social media app, inspired on Twitter.
+The architecture was inspired by my team's project, the hexagonal pattern.

 ## Documentation